 Not only did I have to pass various exams, I also had to prove to SOLIDWORKS Corporation that I was an active member of the SOLIDWORKS community.
 I did this by creating regular blog posts for the Innova site and the official SOLIDWORKS tech blog, video tutorials and also contributions to the official SOLIDWORKS forum.

 I was presented with my SOLIDWORKS Elite Applications Engineer trophy at SOLIDWORKS World in Los Angeles.
 It was a great feeling to receive my award after all the hard work I’d put in and the after-party was something else!

 Innova: So, how have things changed since you passed?

 Phil: I am now able to field even the most obscure and complicated of questions from our customers.
 The skills I have learnt can benefit my colleagues and our customers on support or on our training courses, because I can share up to date, best practice techniques with them in every aspect of SOLIDWORKS.
 I’ve never felt more confident in my SOLIDWORKS abilities – perhaps now I can get that 8/10…

 A word from our Technical Manager and Elite Application Engineer, Ed Hawkins:

-“This is an exceptional achievement for Phil, and re-enforces his commitment to understanding all things SOLIDWORKS.
-27 separate exams have been passed across multiple areas of functionality and software and highlight Phil’s depth of understanding within the software.
-His Elite status allows him to provide top quality expertise and support for our valued customers, which is what we strive for every day.
+“This is an exceptional achievement for Phil – and one that re-enforces his commitment to understanding all things SOLIDWORKS.
+An impressive 27 separate exams were passed across multiple areas of functionality highlighting Phil’s depth of understanding within the software.
+His Elite Applications Engineer status allows him to provide top quality expertise and support for our valued customers, which is what we strive for every day.
 Well done, Phil.”

 FACT: The number of employed Applications Engineers worldwide is 3071 at the time of writing.
 The number of employed Elite Applications Engineers worldwide is 400, (69 in the UK).